Chemical glycosylation: Neighbouring group participation

 The stereochemical outcome of a glycosylation reaction may in certain cases be affected by the type of protecting group employed at position 2 of the glycosyl donor.
 A participating group, typically one with a carboxyl group present, will predominantly result in the formation of a β-glycoside.
 Whereas a non-participating group, a group usually without a carboxyl group, will often result in an α-glycoside.

 Below it can be seen that having an acetyl protecting group at position 2 allows for the formation for an acetoxonium ion intermediate that blocks attack to the bottom face of the ring therefore allowing for the formation of the β-glycoside predominantly.

 Alternatively, the absence of a participating group at position 2 allows for either attack from the bottom or top face.
 Since the α-glycoside product will be favoured by the anomeric effect, the α-glycoside usually predominates.

 Protecting groups

 Different protecting groups on either the glycosyl donor or the glycosyl acceptor may affect the reactivity and yield of the glycosylation reaction.
 Typically, electron-withdrawing groups such as acetyl or benzoyl groups are found to decrease the reactivity of the donor/acceptor and are therefore termed "disarming" groups.
 Electron-donating groups such as the benzyl group, are found to increase the reactivity of the donor/acceptor and are therefore called "arming" groups.

+Solvents

+Chemical glycosylation reactions are typically carried out in organic solvents like dichloromethane, tetrahydrofuran, or acetonitrile, although some have been done in water or even without any solvent at all, in the latter case typically by employing mechanochemistry, e.g. by vigorously mixing a solid glycosyl donor with a solid glycosyl acceptor in a ball mill.
+Some solvents can influence the anomeric outcome of the glycosylation, i.e. the configuration at the anomeric carbon of the glycoside product, through solvent effects.
+Ethereal solvents like tetrahydrofuran tend to favor formation of α-glycosides, whereas acetonitrile favors the β product.